Bookkeeping for law firms: Essential accounting practices for compliance & clarity

 -

 Compliance documentation must be maintained and accessible.
 State bars can audit trust accounts with limited notice.
-Keep the following readily available: monthly trust account reconciliations, individual client ledgers, bank statements, images of canceled cheques, and disbursement authorizations.
+Keep the following readily available: monthly trust account reconciliations, individual client ledgers, bank statements, images of canceled checks, and disbursement authorizations.
 This is your audit trail, the documented sequence of every transaction that bar auditors will follow if they examine your accounts.
 Retain these records for the period your state bar requires, typically five to seven years.
 Organize them so you can produce any record within hours, not days.

 -